FauzanFarooqui/fauzanfarooqui.github.io/_pages/publications.md

 author_profile: true
 ---

-My research work resulted in the following outputs (the first two listed are from my undergrad, currently under review; another was accepted at NLLP@EMNLP'23).
+My research work resulted in the following outputs (the first two listed are from my undergrad, currently under review; the third was accepted at NLLP@EMNLP'23).

 - **Open Information Extraction** (In-review)\
     _Co-first-author, Conference paper (long)_ \